Gustav-Magnussen/CTFTeam5/Lab05/Main.md

+## Task 1- Portable

+> Your target website is not running on the common port 80, can you find
+> the correct one?
+Submit the flag you find on the site.

 ## Task 2 -  Web access

+> With the help of the forensic evidence in Kibana, can you get access
+> to the Drupal admin console?
+>
+> **DO NOT BRUTEFORCE**
+>
+> Submit the flag located in your email address after getting in.

 We had access to the correct Drupal console but not the correct credentials to enter the admin console.
 The forensics evidence from Kibana contained over 87,000 hits; thus, some filtering was necessary to narrow the search.
 First, we thought that a great place to start looking for credentials was in the `http POST request` messages.
 When a user logs in or tries to log in, an http POST request is sent, and a successful or unsuccessful response is received.
 Then, after adding the filter `http.request.method: POST` we were left with 19 hits.